chainer/chainercv/README.md

 # Citation

-Please cite the paper if you would use it in your research:
+If ChainerCV helps your research, please cite the paper for ACM Multimedia Open Source competition.
+Here is a BibTex entry:

 ```
 @inproceedings{ChainerCV2017,